domwakeling/100-days-of-code/README.md

 Heroku app; this gets the data away from GitHub and will allow the search to be carried out by making a Heroku call rather than in-app (which will) mean less strain locally and less data being pulled down).

+### Day 25: January 26, 2017

+** Today's Progress**: Worked out how to protect an API key in test and production environments, dealt with requesting lat/long coords given place name or postcode using Google Maps API (some issues but now dealt with).
+Now need to use that info to generate a shorter GeoJSON list of slopes.